The most common cause of galactorrhea is overproduction of the hormone prolactin (hyperprolactinemia) due to a tumor in the pituitary gland.

-When drugs alone do not stop prolactin production or shrink the tumor, surgery and sometimes radiation therapy may be done.
+When drugs alone do not control prolactin production or shrink the tumor, surgery or sometimes radiation therapy may be done.

 If a prolactinoma is large on imaging studies, an ophthalmologist tests the person's visual fields for possible effects on vision.

 When a person's prolactin levels are not extraordinarily high and CT or MRI shows only a small prolactinoma or none at all, a doctor may not recommend treatment.
 This recommendation is probably appropriate in women who are not having problems getting pregnant as a result of the high prolactin level, whose menstrual periods remain regular, and who are not troubled by galactorrhea, and in men whose testosterone level is not low.
 Low estrogen levels usually accompany amenorrhea and increase the risk of osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more in women.
 Low testosterone levels increase the risk of osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more in men.

 To overcome the effects of low estrogen levels caused by a prolactinoma, estrogen or oral contraceptives that contain estrogen may be given to women with small prolactinomas who do not want to become pregnant.
 Although estrogen treatment has not been shown to stimulate the growth of small prolactinomas, most experts recommend CT or MRI every year for at least 2 years to be sure the tumor is not enlarging substantially.